Program Requirements

 Major Fields or Subdisciplines

-Students may create an optional sub-specialty at the Ph.D. level that consists of at least four courses approved by the graduate adviser.
+In addition to their major field of study, students may create an optional sub-specialty (minor field) at the Ph.D. level that consists of at least four courses approved by the Director of Graduate Studies.
 The courses come from graduate offerings in one or more departments or programs.
-These include the following departments or programs: Anthropology, Art History, Classics, Comparative Literature, English, Film, Gender Studies, History, Indo-European Studies, language and literature departments (French, Germanic Languages, etc.), Linguistics, Music, Philosophy, Psychology, and Theater.
+These include the following departments or programs: Anthropology, Art History, Classics, Comparative Literature, English, Film, Gender Studies, History, Indo-European Studies, language and literature departments (ELTS, Spanish & Portuguese, etc.), Linguistics, Music, Philosophy, Psychology, and Theater.
 The courses also may come from graduate offerings within this department.
 Students are urged to pursue certificates in Critical Theory, Digital Humanities, Greek or Latin, and/or professional degrees in other recognized programs.

 Foreign Language Requirement